ionic-team/ionic-plugin-deeplinks/README.md

-# NO LONGER MAINTAINED
+# Community Maintained

-This plugin is not being maintained by the Ionic team. we recommend using Branch metrics for handling deeplinks: [https://github.com/BranchMetrics/cordova-ionic-phonegap-branch-deep-linking](https://github.com/BranchMetrics/cordova-ionic-phonegap-branch-deep-linking)
+This plugin is being maintained by the Ionic community.
+Interested in helping?
+Message me on ionic worldwide slack.

+Another great solution for deep links for Ionic is the Branch Metrics plugin: [https://github.com/BranchMetrics/cordova-ionic-phonegap-branch-deep-linking](https://github.com/BranchMetrics/cordova-ionic-phonegap-branch-deep-linking)

 Ionic Deeplinks Plugin